James Files

 James Earl Files (born January 24, 1942), also known as James Sutton, (Note: In his testimony before the Assassination Records Review Board, Robert G. Vernon said that the name "James Sutton" was an alias.
-In Reclaiming History: The Assassination of President John F. Kennedy, Vincent Bugliosi wrote that "James Sutton" was his "true name".) is an American former prisoner.
+In Reclaiming History: The Assassination of President John F. Kennedy, Vincent Bugliosi wrote that "James Sutton" was his "true name".) is an American former prisoner and convicted felon.
 In 1994, while serving a 50-year sentence for the 1991 attempted murders of two police officers, Files gave interviews stating that he was the "grassy knoll shooter" in the 1963 assassination of United States President John F. Kennedy.

-He said he took one shot at Kennedy with a Remington XP-100 "fireball" gun, which was the final, fatal, head shot which infamously caused Kennedy to jerk violently back and to the left.
+He said he took one shot at Kennedy with a Remington XP-100 "fireball" gun, which was the final, fatal, head shot which caused Kennedy to jerk violently back and to the left.
 Files has subsequently been interviewed by others and discussed in multiple books pertaining to the assassination and related theories.
-In 1994, the Federal Bureau of Investigation was quoted as having investigated Files' allegation and found it "not credible".
+In 1994, the Federal Bureau of Investigation investigated Files' allegation and found it "not credible".

-In 2010, Playboy magazine published an article by Hillel Levin in which Files also implicated Charles Nicoletti and John Roselli in the assassination of Kennedy.
-In 2022 Ted Nelson posted a video interview with Files on his YouTube channel.
+In 2010, Files also implicated Charles Nicoletti and John Roselli in the assassination of Kennedy.